 High level studies have shown than pregnant women can reduce the chances of passing on the bacteria responsible for tooth decay by chewing xylitol-containing gum before and after the birth of their child.

-Xylitol is a sweetener found in many foods, and is known to have anti-bacterial properties.
+Xylitol is a sweetener found in many foods, and has have anti-bacterial properties.

-By using xylitol-gum, a mother can reduce the levels of decay-causing bacteria in her own mouth (helping keep her teeth healthy), as well as reducing the risk of transmitting the decay-causing bacteria to her child through kissing.
+By using xylitol-gum, a mother can reduce the levels of decay-causing bacteria in her own mouth (helping keep her teeth healthy).
+It can also reduce the risk of transmitting the decay-causing bacteria to her child through kissing.